open-telemetry/opentelemetry-proto/docs/specification.md

 ##### Partial Success

-If the request is only partially accepted
+The partial success is when the request is only partially accepted (i.e. when the server accepts only parts of the data and fails the rest).
+In such a case:

+* If all of the samples were rejected (not-retryable failures), the server MUST respond with `HTTP 200 OK`.
+* If any of the failed sample write attempts are retry-able, the server MUST respond with related retry-able status code mentioned below.

-(i.e. when the server accepts only parts of the data and rejects the rest), the server MUST respond with `HTTP 200 OK`.
-The response body MUST be the same [Export\<signal>ServiceResponse](../opentelemetry/proto/collector) message as in the [Full Success](#full-success-1) case.
+In all cases the response body MUST be the same [Export\<signal>ServiceResponse](../opentelemetry/proto/collector) message as in the [Full Success](#full-success-1) case.